Steel Price in Chennai Today (April 2026): TMT Bar Rate Per Kg, Grades & Buying Strategy

 Planning to build in Chennai?
 Get a complete material estimate — free.

-Our structural team will calculate your exact steel requirement, grade, and procurement timeline before you sign anything.Why Do Dealer Prices Vary So Much — and How Do You Avoid Getting Cheated?
+Our structural team will calculate your exact steel requirement, grade, and procurement timeline before you sign anything.Why Do Chennai Steel Prices Vary So Much — and How Do You Avoid Getting Cheated?

 Walk into three steel dealers in Chennai and you will get three different prices for the same brand and grade.
 The gap can be as wide as ₹5–₹8/kg.
 Here is why — and what to do about it.

-How to Protect Yourself Before Accepting Any Delivery
+How to Verify Steel Before Accepting Any Delivery

 At HireandBuild: Every TMT bar arrives with its MTC documentation, and we perform a weight check on every delivery before it leaves the truck.
 See how we handle procurement →

-Coastal Chennai alert: This section does not appear in competitor guides — and it could be the most important part of this entire page for a large number of Chennai homeowners.
+Coastal Chennai alert: This section does not appear in most competitor guides — and it could be the most important part of this page for a large number of Chennai homeowners.

-If your plot is within 2–3 km of the coastline, or in areas like Adyar, Besant Nagar, Thiruvanmiyur, Neelankarai, ECR, OMR, Sholinganallur, or the backwater zones near Ennore and Manali, standard Fe 500D TMT bars are not your best option.
+If your plot is within 2–3 km of the coastline — Adyar, Besant Nagar, Thiruvanmiyur, Neelankarai, ECR, OMR, Sholinganallur, or backwater zones near Ennore and Manali — standard Fe 500D TMT bars are not your best option.

-The right solution is CRS TMT (Corrosion-Resistant Steel) bars, which carry a higher Copper-Chromium-Phosphorus composition that resists chloride attack.
+The right solution is CRS TMT (Corrosion-Resistant Steel) bars — a higher Copper-Chromium-Phosphorus composition that resists chloride attack.
 They cost 8–12% more than standard TMT bars of the same grade.

 Building near OMR, ECR, or the coastline?

-Our structural team will specify the right steel grade for your exact plot location — no charge for the consultation.When Is the Best Time to Buy Steel in Chennai?
+Our structural team will specify the right steel grade for your exact plot location — no charge.When Is the Best Time to Buy Steel in Chennai?
+(Seasonal Price Guide)

 | Window | Market conditions | Strategy |